 Sea Life Bray

-The National Sea Life Centre in Bray is a very popular Wicklow attraction.
-The friendly aquarium is located on the seafront and is always busy, particularly during school holidays (and on rainy days)!
+The National Sea Life Centre in Bray is a very popular family friendly attraction in Ireland.
+The aquarium is located on the seafront and is always busy, particularly during school holidays (and on rainy days)!

 There are marine animals from both Irish and foreign waters ranging from sharks to sea horses.
 Different zones will keep inquisitive kids engaged including the excellent Great Barrier Reef section and our favourite, the ethereal jellyfish zone.

 There are several talks and feeding demonstrations daily – check the website in advance of your visit.

 Tickets cost 13.50 Euro for adults and 10.50 Euro for children but significant savings can be made by booking online in advance.

 We go to Bray several times a year and visit Bray seafront daily!

 It is popular with walkers, joggers and people watchers, both tourists and locals alike.